flet-dev/website/docs/controls/dropdown.md

 ### `focus()`

-Moves focus to a Dropdown.
+Moves focus to this dropdown.

 ## `Dropdown` events